-  I'm from Cary, North Carolina (right outside of Raleigh).
+I'm from Raleigh, North Carolina.
 My hobbies include music and baking.
 Of course, I also am passionate about math and computation.
 I haven't taken as many chances to explore the great outdoors as I wish, but I do enjoy hiking and backpacking on occasion.
 Personally, I enjoy mentoring other students and ensuring their understanding-- all too often, early experiences in math or computation will turn a student off from the respective topic, and I do my best to show them not just the intrigue of such topics, but the importance of them as well.

 I generally try to employ Free and Open Source Software.
 I advocate, where possible and reasonable, to make software easily accessible to the public.
 In an academic setting, this is a direct equivalent to the mission of experimental reproducibility so important to the physical sciences.
 Virtually every profession relies on a stack of open source software.
 For example, as of writing this down, there are over 60 million users on GitHub, 30 million users on GitLab, and 10 million users on BitBucket.
 Obviously, there is an enormous amount of overlap here, but this is merely one statistic of how consequential and engrained open source software is (in fact, GitLab is FOSS itself).
 Almost every programming position out there strongly recommends having experience with Git, so contributing to open source software certainly helps you professionally.
 In fact, many job postings say that these contributions are a plus on your resume.